Michael Scott (architect)

 Michael Scott (24 June 1905 – 24 January 1989) was an Irish architect whose buildings included the Busáras building in Dublin, Cork Opera House, the Abbey Theatre and both Tullamore and Portlaoise Hospitals.

 Early life and education

 He was born in Drogheda in 1905.
 His family originated in the Province of Munster.
 His father, William Scott, was a school inspector from near Sneem on the Iveragh Peninsula in County Kerry.
 His mother was from County Cork.
 Michael was educated at Belvedere College, Dublin.

-There he first demonstrated his skills at painting and acting.
+There he first demonstrated his skills in painting and acting.
 Initially, he wanted to pursue a career as a painter but his father pointed out that it might make more financial sense to become an architect.